Do Psychometric Tests Work for Large Language Models? Evaluation of Tests on Sexism, Racism, and Morality: Discussion Conclusion

 \section{Discussion \& Conclusion}

 We perform a systematic validation of three psychometric tests applied to LLMs, focusing on sexism, racism, and morality.
-We evaluate both reliability and validity across multiple aspects and find that for all three constructs, the tests exhibit questionable psychometric quality --- specifically, low reliability related to reversed answer option order and low ecological validity.
+We evaluate both reliability and validity across multiple approaches and find that for all three constructs, the tests exhibit questionable psychometric quality -- specifically, low reliability related to reversed answer option order and low ecological validity.
 The latter is especially concerning, as psychometric test scores show only weak positive or even negative correlations with the scores that measure model behavior.
-Unlike in humans, where do we see links between test scores and behavior~\cite{masser_reinforcing_2004,henry_symbolic_2002}, LLMs' test results do not enable us to draw conclusions about their behavior, casting doubt on the efficacy of LLM psychometrics.
+Unlike in humans, where we do see links between test scores and behavior~\cite{masser_reinforcing_2004,henry_symbolic_2002}, LLMs' test results do not enable us to draw conclusions about their behavior, casting doubt on the efficacy of current LLM psychometrics.
+This is in line with other work showing misalignment between LLMs' explicit self-reports and behavior~\cite{han_personality_2025, kharchenko_how_2025, li_actions_2025, shen_mind_2025}.

 \paragraph{Adapting Existing Psychometric Tests for LLMs}